jilljenn/tryalgo/docs/content.rst

 Graphs
 ~~~~~~

-For this library we decided to encode graph mostly as adjacent lists.
-This means that a graph on n vertices is encoded as a list of n elements, where the i-th element is the adjacency list of the i-th vertex.
+For this library we decided to encode graphs using in two different manners, at your convenience.
+In the `adjacency list` a graph on n vertices is encoded as a list of n elements, where the i-th element is the adjacency list of the i-th vertex.
 Labels on edges or on vertices are stored in separate matrices or lists.
+In contrast in the `adjacency dictionary` a graph is encoded as a list of n dictionary, such that the keys of the i-th dictionary are the neighbors of the i-th vertex, and the values are the attached edge weights.
+Undirected graphs are represented as directed graphs by duplicating each edge into two opposite facing arcs.
+The function documentations specify if both representations can be passed as arguments, or only if the function accepts only adjacency lists.

 We use several representations for trees.
 A tree can be represented as an adjacency table, as a graph.
 In case the tree is rooted, it can be represented in form of a node structure that contains references to descendant nodes, or in form of an antecedent table, storing at index i the antecedent vertex of the i-th vertex in the tree, using `None` for the root.

-In `graph <tryalgo/tryalgo.html#module-tryalgo.graph>`__ we provide several helper functions to read a graph from a file, or to write it in a file in the `DOT format <http://www.graphviz.org/>`_.
-This module contains also functions to convert between different tree representations.
+In `graph <tryalgo/tryalgo.html#module-tryalgo.graph>`__ we provide several helper functions to read a graph from a file, or to write it into a file in the `DOT format <http://www.graphviz.org/>`_.
+This module contains also functions to convert between different tree representations and between graph representations.

 Important operations on graphs are explorations along the edges, for examples to detect connected components, or shortest paths.
 The depth first search is implemented in `dfs <tryalgo/tryalgo.html#module-tryalgo.dfs>`__, and illustrated in its iterative and recursive form, as well as the special case of exploring grids.
 The breadth-first search is implemented in `bfs <tryalgo/tryalgo.html#module-tryalgo.bfs>`__.

 The problem of detecting the connected components in a graph is best solved using Kruskal's algorithm, see `kruskal <tryalgo/tryalgo.html#module-tryalgo.kruskal>`__.

 A cut vertex is a vertex which removal splits a connected components.
 A cut edge is defined similarly.
-Detecting cut vertices and cut edges is important in order to determine `biconnected components <https://en.wikipedia.org/wiki/Biconnected_component>`_, which are particular vertex sets such that each pair of vertices is connected with two vertex disjoint paths.
+Detecting cut vertices and cut edges is important in order to determine `biconnected components <https://en.wikipedia.org/wiki/Biconnected_component>`_, which are particular vertex sets such that each pair of vertices is connected by two vertex disjoint paths.
 These sets are important for communication networks.
 A subtle modification of the depth first search permits to detect these cut vertices and cut edges, see `biconnected_components <tryalgo/tryalgo.html#module-tryalgo.biconnected_components>`__.

 For directed graphs there are two important problems.
 The first one is the `topological sorting <https://en.wikipedia.org/wiki/Topological_sorting>`_, which consists in ordering the vertices, such that every arc points only from left to right, see `topological_order <tryalgo/tryalgo.html#module-tryalgo.topological_order>`__.